fabioharams/azsecurityworkshop/README.md

 - https://roykim.ca/2018/09/06/penetration-testing-your-web-app-with-azure-application-gateway-waf-part-3-log-analytics/
 - - MVP Roy Kim developed a good post about how to query logs from Application Gateway with WAF
 - https://owasp.org/www-community/attacks/
-- - OWASP Fpundatiuon link about attacks
+- - OWASP Foundation link about attacks
 - https://github.com/ethicalhack3r/DVWA
 - - GitHub REPO
 - https://davidsr.me/index.php/2018/06/13/azure-waf-to-protect-your-web-application/
-- - David Sanchez developed a guide to test some vulnerabilities on Application gateway with WAF
+- - David Sanchez developed a guide to test some vulnerabilities on Application Gateway with WAF